 The majority of people enjoy summer better than any other season.
 Due to the extension of the warmer weather, this past summer season has lasted longer than in past years.
 Why do you think this is?
 Is this a product of Climate Change?

-Although Climate Change is 100% real, Mr. Daniel Dufour states that this is in fact not Climate Change.
+Although Mr. Daniel Dufour states that Climate Change is 100% real, this is, in fact, not Climate Change.
 This is just the El Nino and La Nina weather pattern.
 This pattern occurs in the Southern Pacific, affects the rest of the world, and is commonly interpreted as Climate Change although it is not.

 Global warming is defined as long-term shifts in temperatures and weather patterns.
 These shifts may be natural, but since the 1800s, human activities have been the main driver of Climate Change, primarily due to the burning of fossil fuels (like coal, oil, and gas), which produces heat-trapping gasses.